Skip to main content

 Bureau Introduction

-The Bureau of Survey and Certification (BSC) is responsible for performing federal regulatory duties on behalf of CMS.
-The bureau has oversight of the federal survey and certification process for over 20 healthcare provider types.
-Functions of BSC include federal complaint investigations, routine annual surveys, and monitoring and enforcement of federal regulations which serve to protect the health, safety, and quality of care received by Michigan residents.
+The Bureau of Survey and Certification (BSC) is responsible for performing federal regulatory duties on behalf of the Centers for Medicare and Medicaid Services (CMS).
+The bureau oversees the federal survey and certification process for over 20 healthcare provider types.
+Functions of BSC include federal complaint investigations, routine annual surveys, and monitoring and enforcement of federal regulations that serve to protect the health, safety, and quality of care received by Michigan residents

 Who We Are